A Terra Firme está com novo endereço. Esperamos você.

 Refazer algo (Inglês americano)

-My teacher wants me to do my essay over because she doesn't like my topic.
+My teacher wants me to do my essay over because she doesn't

 do away with something